RaVeR76/My-Vinyl-Answer/README.md

 Once I added this manually to the database the code I had be trying started to work ..... happy yet angry happy yet angry !!!
 Anyways, I tried another url based image as back-up but while it maybe worked the first time, it was maybe missing on a reload and then back into vision on another reload.
 Not sure why this was happening to be honest but I didn't want to take any chances so I got a smiley face from my MS1.
 I edited the Smiley Face image in Paint3D by removing some writing and I also removed the background.
 I added this to my images folder and using the code ```<img src="image.png" onError="this.onerror=null;this.src='/images/noimage.gif';" />``` I added my jinja link and my default Smiley Face .....
 Loads everytime ye boy ye (P.S. please don't come back saying it didn't work for you ..... just lie to me and say *worked dead on RaVeR76 !*)

 * **Verdict**
 Hopefully it works either way, I really want the user to have their own image but at least if it doesn't work they have a happy smiley face.
 I think it all depends on you copy the link from the image.
 Google tells you to share then copy link but this doesn't work for me.
-If i right click and copy image address and paste that then this works everytime for me.
+If I right click and copy image address and paste that then this works everytime for me.

 ### **Nobody Likes A Faker**